-Childbearing expenses, also known as childbirth maintenance, are a little known entitlement claimable by a mother who is not married to or living with, the father of a child in the period just before or after the child’s birth.
+Childbearing expenses, also known as childbirth maintenance, is a little known entitlement claimable by a mother who is not married to or living with, the father of a child in the period just before or after the child’s birth.
 The father of the child is liable to make “proper contribution” towards the maintenance of the mother and the reasonable medical expenses incurred in relation to the pregnancy and birth.
-In the unfortunate event of the death of the mother or child as a result of the pregnancy or birth, the father is also liable to make a proper contribution towards funeral expenses.
+If the mother or child dies as a result of the pregnancy or birth, the father is also liable to make a proper contribution towards funeral expenses.

 Childbirth maintenance period

 The father’s liability does not last the entire pregnancy and is limited to a period called the childbirth maintenance period.
 That period starts on the earlier of:

 - Two months prior to the due date of the child’s birth; or

 - The date the mother ceases work IF she had been working during the pregnancy AND a medical practitioner advises her that she should stop working for medical reasons directly related to the pregnancy.

 The minimum childbirth maintenance period is about five months but could be longer depending on the mother’s medical circumstances.

 When deciding what contribution the father should make, the court will take into account:

 - The income, earning capacity and assets of both parents;